 In the world of first dates, where everything’s filled with mystery, body language is perhaps the biggest and most powerful communicator of all.
 The way we hold ourselves, the way we engage in conversation—everything we do with our body is, quite literally, talking for us.
-Which is why all of that begs one question: What body language signs am I supposed to look for on a first date?
+Which begs the question: What body language signs am I supposed to look for on a first date?

-It’s natural to want to break down every little thing—Did that slight head tilt mean they were listening, or were they being condescending?
-Did they lean into me, or were they just worried about not making a mess as they bit into their food?
-Although there may not always be a clear-cut response from your date 100% of the time, learning how to read body language can help tremendously when navigating the dating scene.
+It’s natural to want to break down every little thing.
+Did that slight head tilt mean they were listening, or were they being condescending?
+Did they lean into me, or were they reaching for something?
+Although there might not be a clear answer 100% of the time, learning how to read body language can help while navigating the dating scene.

-If your date is leaning into you, this means that they’re interested in you and what you have to say; they’re also fully engaged in the convo.
-It’s also a sign that they want to both learn and hear more from and about you.
+If your date is leaning into you, that’s a good sign!
+This signals that they’re interested in you and what you have to say because they want to learn more about who you are.
+Plus, it also means they’re fully engaged in the convo.

-On the other hand, someone who’s uncomfortable is going to have more difficulty sitting still and keeping their eyes locked on yours.
+In contrast, someone who’s uncomfortable is going to have a harder time sitting still and keeping their eyes locked on yours.
 If your date’s fidgeting and looking at everything else but you, they’re probably uncomfortable and looking for a way out.
-Constantly looking towards the door is also another example of this.
-Basically: If they’re looking at everything else but you, it’s a red flag.
+Of course, part of this could be nerves, but a date who’s nervous won’t be eyeing the door or scanning for exit signs as you’re talking.
+The latter is a red flag.

 A relaxed posture (think: arms at your sides or in your lap or on the table), genuine smile, and friendly face are all good body language signs.
 So if your date’s body and face is open and warm, that’s a good thing!
-This is a sign that they’re trying to welcome you into their life and put you at ease; which will help the date run smoother.
-Likewise, it also means they want to get to know you more and see where this could go.
+This shows that they’re not only trying to welcome you into their life but also put you at ease so the date goes well for both of you.
+Likewise, it also suggests that they’re willing to see where the connection goes.

 5. They’re tongue-tied